Skip to main content

 How Do I Quit Smokeless Tobacco?

-If you use smokeless tobacco, these tips can help you quit:
+If you use smokeless tobacco, and want to quit:

 • Distract yourself with healthier activities.
 Try lifting weights, shooting baskets, swimming, biking, and other sports.